JulianNicholls/Node-with-React/README.md

 ## Progress

-Starting Section 13 - The Home Stretch
+Completed Section 13 - The Home Stretch, working on improvements

 ## Differences from Stephen